LaunchCodeEducation/lchs/src/chapters/classes-and-objects/exercises.rst

 ==============================

-In these exercises, you will create a ``Robot`` class and use it to create five ``Robot`` objects.
+In these exercises, you will create a ``Robot`` class and use it to create four ``Robot`` objects.
 You will also practice writing functions that display information about the objects as well as race them against each other.

 .. admonition:: Note